IBM Support

 READ THIS FIRST

 Important Note: The MustGather Data Capture tool is provided as-is.
 The iGSC HAS team assists users having difficulty that uses the tool for HA data capture.
 It is recommended to keep current on build versions as they become available!
 Use QMGTOOLS/CMPVER command, or GO MG menu option 13 to check for a current build.
-Also, use a profile such as QSECOFR when collecting the data to avoid conflicts by lack of authority.
+Also, use a profile such as QSECOFR (or equivalent) when collecting the data to avoid conflicts by lack of authority.

 The MustGather Data Capture tool was created by IBM Support to help automatically collect the many pieces of debug data that is critical to fixing complexed High Availability problems more quickly.
 For instructions on how to obtain and install QMGTOOLS, refer to the document MustGather: How To Obtain and Install QMGTOOLS and keep it current